khajour/khajour-nifi-google-pubsub-consumer/README.md

-# Google Pub/Sub Nifi Consumer
+# Google Pub/Sub Nifi Consumer with Proxy Configuration

 This NIFI processor consumes Google Pub/Sub directly or behind a proxy.